 As shown below, the net present value of estimated total annual benefits in 2030 ranges from $107-$265 per plug-in vehicle in the five northeast states.
 These annual benefits (NPV) are projected to increase to $349-$520 per PEV in 2050, as the cost of PEVs continues to fall, and the electric grid is further de-carbonized.

 Links to reports summarizing each state-level analysis are below.
-MJB&A has also produced a report detailing the methodology and sources used for all five studies; this report can be found here.
+MJB&A has also produced a report detailing the methodology and sources used for the Northeast and Mid-Atlantic state studies; this report can be found here.

 |Massachusetts||Released November 18, 2016|